maminian/multipripser/README.md

 * The output is parsed using regular expressions and stored in a dictionary format, with keys being dimensions; values being arrays containing the barcode intervals.
+* When you want to do many simulations of point clouds sampled from the same probability density, there are scripts here demonstrating how to parallelize this.
+In the future the interface might be further streamlined; where all one would need would be a function which samples from the distribution and a list of sample points to do.

 Some other things in here...
 ---